uabrc/CINL-Docs/source/bids/heudiconv.rst

 Initial Folder Structure
 ------------------------------------

-Once the Singularity image has been downloaded, make sure your DICOM files are organized consistently across the project you are converting.
+To begin, make sure your DICOM files are organized consistently across the project you are converting.
 For instance, a preferred organization is:

 .. code-block:: text